galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 - People bring the resource inputs and project outputs are what people produce.
 - For this module, how they get things done is of more interest than exactly what they do.

-### Communities

-- Participants more likely to interact when they share a particular interest
-- Informal and formal communities arise from these interactions.
+> <tip-title>Communities are core features of open science projects</tip-title>
+> - Communities feature a lot in this guide although they may seem very abstract.
+>   - Show how participants organise themselves to get things done.
+>   - Represent subgroups of individuals interacting regularly for some special purpose
-- They are an important part of any open project
+>   - They are an important part of any open project
+> - Participants might interact more often if they share an important distinguishing interest.
+> - New communities are formed when these interactions become frequent and distinct in the project
+>     - Recognisable communities organise activities for interested participants
+>     - For example:
+>         - Code contributors organise themselves in the various repositories
+>         - Communities of practice organise best practice tools, workflows and training.
-- Open source shared values drive participation
+> - Open source shared values help make communities safe, productive and enjoyable for everyone
-    - inclusive, participatory, professional behaviours are encouraged
+>     - inclusive, participatory, professional behaviours are encouraged
-    - Project strives to welcome and engage contributors and users
+>     - Project strives to welcome and engage contributors and users
-    - Community members are encouraged to help improve the project
+>     - Community members are encouraged to help improve the project
-- A community might define itself as participants sharing a particular interest.
-    - Recognisable communities organise activities for interested participants
-    - Code contributors collaborate as one of many interacting open source communities
-    - Communities of practice contribute consensus best practice, tool kits and training material.
-- Project growth and sustainability are dependent on providing value through community engagement
-- Communities are a core resource, adding substantial value to project grant resources.
+> - Communities are a core resource, adding substantial value to project grant resources.
-- Some important communities are described individually below
+> - The whole project can be seen as a self governing community {:  .tip}

 ### Communities of Practice

-- Communities developing and supporting specialised fieldd
+- Communities developing and supporting specialised scientific fields:
     - proteomics
     - climate science
-    - public halth
+    - public health
-    - small scale admins
+    - small server administrators
-        - for people responsible for keeping Galaxy services running
+    - add your own here...

 ### Regions

+- North America
+- Europe
+- Australia
+- India
+- add your own here...

 ### Developers

+- Communities of developers are recognisable in the various source code repositories
+- Interact through github issues, pull requests, and matrix chat channels

 ### Collaborating investigators